stavkl/linguistics-for-nlp/_posts/2020-09-21-getting-the-life.md

 Not going to introduce BERT here, it took the world by storm and since then has been used for pretty much anything - turning regular rocks into gold, curing the blind, bringing people back from the dead... and wasn't trained on any of these tasks, what a guy!<br>
 *(Hi, this is me being totally sarcastic because it's my blog.
 As you'll see here and in the future, I'm not the biggest fan of huge-but-dumb models that happen to work well for English)*<br>
 So BERT has four important qualities that make it interesting for multi-tagging Hebrew:
-1. It's a contextualized model (remember that the correct segmentation relies on context)
+1. It's a contextualized model (remember that the correct segmentation relies on context).
-2. It (linearly...) segments words into pieces (called word-pieces), which is needed in the pre-processing stage.
+2. It (linearly...) segments words into sub-word units called word-pieces.
 3. It's multilingual and the Hebrew part of it is trained on a larger corpus than previous pre-neural Hebrew models used.
-4. It's really important for reviewers
+4. It's really important for reviewers.

 ### And here's where the study actually begins..
-After a long introduction we can now say that we focus on the 2nd point from BERT's qualities, and that is its segmentation process.
-We have established that we need segmentation of words, implicitly looking for the **correct** morphological segmentation.
+After a long introduction we can now say that this study focuses on the 2nd point from BERT's qualities, and that is its segmentation process.
+We have established that we need segmentation of words, and implicitly meant that we were looking for the **correct** morphological segmentation.
 But what if we can't have an accurate segmentation? can we safely use BERT's segmentation and succeed on multi-tagging task?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE1MTAxNDE4MSwxMTgxMDMwMTQ4LC01Nz
+eyJoaXN0b3J5IjpbMjA3NTQwNDk3MywxMTgxMDMwMTQ4LC01Nz
 AxNzc2MTEsLTE2MzQ0NDkwMDMsMTM0Nzk1Nzg1OSwxMzkxMzY5
 MjQwLC0zMzUxOTIxNDMsLTMxODE4MTU0LDE3NjA1MjAwNjgsMj
 A1NTE0MDk1OCwtODU0ODA5NTMsNTYxNzM2ODI5LDEyNzcxNDA4